 This is the directory where we are going to store our website data or we called it as Production Code, so go ahead and use following command to create a directory.

 sudo mkdir -p /var/www/yourdomain.com/public_html

-You can replace ‘yourdomain.com’ to your real domain name, please take a note whatever domain your going to use the domain needs to have DNS forwarded to your server IP address. if you don’t have domain and your testing this tutorial on local system no worries you will get more info on this as well in the next steps.
+You can replace ‘yourdomain.com’ to your real domain name, please take a note whatever domain you’re going to use the domain needs to have DNS forwarded to your server IP address. if you don’t have domain and you’re testing this tutorial on local system no worries you will get more info on this as well in the next steps.